zetzo/bash_secutity_automation/filesystem/ReadMe.md

 This script can be used to regularly audit the filesystem and alert the administrator of any changes or potential security breaches.

 Note: The above script uses the mail command to send email.
 This command may not be available on all systems.
 An alternative option is to use the sendmail command or a third-party email client, such as mutt, to send email.

+Lynis_filesystem_scan.sh

+This script first checks if the lynis package is installed.
+If it is not, it exits with an error message.

+It then runs Lynis and generates a report using the lynis audit system --report-file /tmp/lynis_report.txt command.
+It saves the report to a temporary file /tmp/lynis_report.txt.

+It then checks if the report contains any warnings or errors by looking for specific strings in the report.
+If it finds any warnings or errors, it prints the report and sends an email alert with the report attached to the administrator.

+Finally, it removes the temporary report file.

+This script can be used to regularly run a vulnerability scanner and alert the administrator of any potential security weaknesses in the system.

+Note: The above script uses the mail command to send email.
+This command may not be available on all systems.
+An alternative option is to use the sendmail command or a third-party email client, such as mutt, to send email.